iuriinedostup/hangman-api/README.md

         </VirtualHost>

 3. Copy config from `application.ini.dist` to `application.ini` in path `/api/Src/Application/Config` and put your settings for DB and service key.
+4. Run composer: `php composer.phar install`
-4. Load default words.
+5. Load default words.
 Run command `curl -X GET http://api.hangman.local/service/loadWords/123456`. `123456` - is a service key from `application.ini`.
-5. Application ready for use.
+6. Application ready for use.

 How to use
 ---